-A launch token needs to be passed to sgx_create_enclave for enclave initialization.
+Before the Intel® SGX 2.4 release, a launch token needs to be passed to sgx_create_enclave for enclave initialization.
 If the launch token was saved in a previous transaction, it can be retrieved and used directly.
-Otherwise, you can provide an all-0 buffer. sgx create_enclave will attempt to create a valid launch token if the input is not valid.
+Otherwise, you can provide an all-0 buffer. sgx_create_enclave will attempt to create a valid launch token if the input is not valid.
 After the enclave is correctly created and initialized, you may need to save the token if it has been updated.
 The fourth parameter of sgx_create_enclave indicates whether or not an update has been performed.